jonahmurphy/Whats-Here-To-GPRMC/README.md

 This tool was written to automate the tedious manual and error prone process of generating "pseudo" GPRMC sentences which is as follows.
 - Determine coordinates using Google Maps *whats here* feature
-- Convert the coordinates to degrees minutes format used in GPRMC sentence using one of the many online tools available
+- Convert the coordinates to degrees minutes format used in GPRMC sentences using one of the many online tools available
 - Manually form the Gps Sentence by hand with a text editor using the coordintes

 If your wondering  why would you want to generate GPRMC sentences -